rleap-project/dlplan/README.md

 cmake --install build
 ```

+Don't forget to add the corresponding prefix + /dlplan to LD_LIBRARY_PATH before linking to your CPP program

 ### Building Python Bindings
 At the moment we recommend building and installing the Python bindings directly into a virtual environment.
 You can do that by issuing `pip install .` from the project root, or `pip install -e .`